-NDCA worked with the State Historical Society of North Dakota (SHSND) to secure a permanent art gallery at the SHSND’s Heritage Center and State Museum in Bismarck, North Dakota.
-The NDCA, in partnership with the SHSND, will use this gallery space to highlight the arts and artists of North Dakota.
-A new exhibit will be featured each year.
-The Museum hours are 8 a.m. to 5 p.m.
-Monday through Friday; Saturday and Sunday 10 a.m. to 5 p.m.
+In 2015, NDCA began coordinating with the State Historical Society of North Dakota (SHSND) to showcase various North Dakota artists and cultures through exhibits in the art gallery at the SHSND’s Heritage Center and State Museum in Bismarck, North Dakota.
+The Museum is open Monday through Friday from 8 a.m. to 5 p.m.; Saturday and Sunday from 10 a.m. to 5 p.m.

 Sundogs and Sunflowers: Folklore and Folk Art of the Northern Great Plains

 The Sundogs and Sunflowers: Folklore and Folk Art of the Northern Great Plains exhibit is based on the Sundogs and Sunflowers: Folklore and Folk Art of the Northern Great Plains book, a 352 page, coffee-table-size, full color, hardcover volume featuring more than a thousand examples of folklore and folk art as well as more than three hundred images.
 Most of the material comes from North Dakota with every single one of the state’s fifty-three counties represented.
 Traditions from the prairies of South Dakota, western Minnesota, eastern Montana, northeastern Wyoming, and the Canadian provinces of Alberta, Manitoba, and Saskatchewan also are included.